epomatti/aws-apigw-monitoring/README.md

 ## Logging

-We can see that the execution logs can be extremely detailed:
+We can see that the execution logs can be extremely detailed.

+With Detained Metrics enabled, additional performance data will be generated to CloudWatch metrics.

+> Each method will generate these metrics: API calls, Latency, Integration latency, 400 errors, and 500 errors.

 <img src=".assets/apigw-executionlog.png" />

 Access logs are more specific, although you can configure it via the [`$context`] variables.

+Enabling access logs can used by developers to identify access patterns in combination with CloudWatch Logs Insights without the need of parsing logs.

 <img src=".assets/apigw-accesslogs.png" />